Monaco Royal Wedding

 From a fashion perspective this was the most watched event since with wedding of Prince William to Catherine Middleton in April in London.
 The guest list represented here in the principality was wide ranging and cosmopolitan.
-European and Middle Eastern Royal Houses, The Business World, Fashion Establishment, Political moves and shakers and Sports Men and Women all had their part to play.
+European and Middle Eastern Royal Houses, The Business World, Fashion Establishment, Political 'movers and shakers' and Sports personalities all had their part to play.

 The Bride wore Amarni Couture for the religious and looked wonderful as everyone knew that she would.
 This followed the civil ceremony where she wore a Blue Chanel trouser suit.
 France and Italy Monaco's two closest neighbours sharing the honour.

 Once again fashion finds a key place at the heart of diplomacy with Women leading the way and making the bridge between nations.

 The dress itself was stunning with embroidery details flowing down the dress from the bodace to the skirt, almost like another bouquet floating over the surface of the gown.

 The bridesmaids dresses where also very popular with the wedding watchers in Monaco.
 They too their form from the traditional Provencal/Monaqasque costume of the region and the little weaved chapeu where the perfect accessory to protect little faces from the July Riviera sunshine.

 (one of my favourite views of Monaco, port Hercule after the wedding weekend)